-In response to California voter approval of Proposition 64 (Adult Use of Marijuana Act) in November 2016, the Contra Costa County Board of Supervisors has directed the County staff, to initiate the process of preparing regulations for the establishment of commercial cannabis businesses in the unincorporated areas of the County.
+In response to California voter approval of Proposition 64 (Adult Use of Marijuana Act) in November 2016, the Contra Costa County Board of Supervisors has directed the County staff1, to initiate the process of preparing regulations for the establishment of commercial cannabis businesses in the unincorporated areas of the County.
 The regulations will also address cultivation of cannabis for personal use at home.

-This working draft document is intended to provide an overview of potential cannabis regulations being formulated for the unincorporated areas of the County, including aspects still very far from being settled, based on guidance from the County Board of Supervisors at the April 25, July 18, and October 24, 2017 previous meetings.
-The draft zoning ordinance will reflect the general provisions described in this document is being used to solicit further detailed public input on this matter.
+This document is intended to provide an overview of potential cannabis regulations being formulated for the unincorporated areas of the County based on guidance from the County Board of Supervisors at previous meetings.
+The draft zoning ordinance will reflect the general provisions described in this document.